spacehuhn/SimpleList/README.md

 // add(index, obj) method will insert the object at the specified index myList->add(0, myObject); // Add at the beginning myList->add(3, myObject); // Add at index 3

+// insert will try to put the object at the correct spot to keep the list isSorted (compare function is required!) myList->insert(myObject);
 ```

 ### Getting elements